mahouboy23/IB-notes/ELEMENTS OF STATISTICS.md

 - **Event**: a collection of outcomes.
 - **Simple event:** an outcome/event that cannot be further broken down
 - **Sample space ($S$)**: set of all possible outcomes.
+- **procedure:**

+Example : When a coin is tossed
+Procedure : tossed coin
+Example of event: tail

+Complete sample space: { tail, head }
 ---

 ## Probability Notation